Sons remember Princess Diana in film 20 years after her death

 Earlier this year, William spoke about how the shock of losing his mother still lingered two decades after her death.
 Harry said he had sought counselling to help deal with the grief.

-The film, made by Oxford Film and Television, will air in the UK on ITV on Monday at 2000 GMT.
+The film, made by Oxford Film and Television, will air in the UK on ITV (ITV.L) on Monday at 2000 GMT.

 A number of commemorative events have been planned to mark Diana's death.